aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 ### 3. Create an Amazon DynamoDB Table

-Next, we proceed to specify the stanzas to provision a DynamoDB table.
+Next, we proceed to specify the stanzas to provision a DynamoDB table to record each ride requested.
 Copy and paste the yaml snippet below into the serverless.yml file under the existing <b>Resources</b> section.

 ```YAML
 RidesTable: